-To explore the influence of inhomogeneous precipitation on biodiversityheterogenous precipitation on connectivity, we design a new set of experiments using a coupled climate and landscape evolution model where precipitation responds through space and time to the build up of topography (i.e., orographic precipitation, Fig. 4a & b).
-In this experiment, a prevailing parthward directed wind condition errors across the
+To explore the influence of heterogenous precipitation on connectivity, we design a new set of experiments using a coupled climate and landscape evolution model where precipitation responds through space and time to the build up of topography (i.e., orographic precipitation, Fig. 4a & b).